ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/typescript.md

 ## Type Imports

-Due to how bundlers and other [type-aware tools handle type based imports](https://github.com/ProjectEvergreen/greenwood/issues/1576#issuecomment-3795821236), you will need to make sure the `type` is at the _**top level**_ of the import statement to prevent side-effect imports from being included in your bundles.
+Due to how bundlers and other [type-aware tools handle `type` based imports](https://github.com/ProjectEvergreen/greenwood/issues/1576#issuecomment-3795821236), you will need to make sure the `type` qualifier is at the _**top level**_ of the import statement so as to prevent side-effectful import statements from being left behind and included in your bundles.

-Example:

 ```ts
 // ✅ DO THIS